Bluecowz/TwitchPlaysSkyrim/README.md

 This formatting of commands might be confusing at first and feedback on how to improve them would be fantastic.
 I also want to add more verbose command names people could use instead, for example, if you want to hold the e button a user could type "he" or "Hold E".

+Mouse movements can be give an arguement for how far to move.
+The mouse movement is... finicky.
+If not specified a step is supplied.

 # Command Table

 | Command | What You Want To Do |